anoma/anoma-blog/tg-x/network-architecture.md

 The system is based on the *actor model*, where each node runs a set of processes, or actors.
 We call these *engines* in our design.
-Engines communicate with each other via message passing.
+Engines have state and communicate with each other via asynchronous message passing:.
+An engine may send and respond to messages, react to timer events, and spawn other engines.

 Each node has a cryptographic identity that uniquely identifies it in the network.
-A node consists of a collection of running engines that send and respond to messages.
+A node consists of a collection of running engines.
 Local engines communicate with each other directly, while they reach remote nodes via the Router and Transport engines.